AmaeyAdvait/NeuroSymphony/README.md

 # NeuroSymphony

-Implementing "Models of the brain" in Brian2 by synaptically coupling different neuron models to form a heterogenous spiking neural network.
+This is an implementation of "Models of the brain" in Brian2.
+The primary aim of this porject is to design a heterogenous neuron spike train by synaptically coupling different neuron models.